53rd New Zealand Parliament

-The 53rd New Zealand Parliament is the current meeting of Parliament in New Zealand.
-It opened on 25 November 2020 following the 17 October 2020 general election, and will expire on or before 20 November 2023 to trigger the next election.
-It consists of 120 members of Parliament (MPs) with five parties represented: the Labour and Green parties, in government, and the National, Māori and ACT parties, in opposition.
-The Sixth Labour Government has a majority in this Parliament.
-Jacinda Ardern continued as prime minister until her resignation on 25 January 2022; she was succeeded by Chris Hipkins.
+The 53rd New Zealand Parliament was a meeting of the legislature in New Zealand.
+It opened on 25 November 2020 following the 17 October 2020 general election, and dissolved on 8 September 2023 to trigger the next election.
+It consisted of 120 members of Parliament (MPs) with five parties represented: the Labour and Green parties, in government, and the National, Māori and ACT parties, in opposition.
+The Sixth Labour Government held a majority in this Parliament.
+Jacinda Ardern continued as prime minister until her resignation on 25 January 2023; she was succeeded by Chris Hipkins.

 The Parliament was elected using a mixed-member proportional representation (MMP) voting system.
 MPs represented 72 geographical electorates: 16 in the South Island, 49 in the North Island and 7 Māori electorates.
 This was an increase of one electorate seat from the previous election, as a result of population growth in the North Island.
 The remaining MPs were elected from party lists using the Webster/Sainte-Laguë method to realise proportionality.